alex028502/symbol-selector/readme.md

 code first, and making sure it's nothing dodgy.
 If you are going for the former option, I think you should read through github actions and make sure you are comfortable with what is in the package.
-Or you might just want to steel the idea and make your own.
+Or you might just want to steal the idea and make your own.
 Or if there is already a much more practical way to accomplish this, please let me know because I couldn't find anything.

 ##### One more thing